 Memorial arch workers

-Memorial arch workers: Top Tours & Activities
+Memorial arch workers: Tours & Experiences

 The Great Ocean was completed in 1932 as a memorial to those who served in World War One and the arch was first erected in 1939 as a memorial to Mr W.B McCormack, honorary engineer to the Great Ocean Road Trust.
 A plaque unveiled on the arch in 1939 commemorated those who served in World War One.

 The arch was replaced in 1973 and again in 1983 when bush fires destroyed the second arch.
 Plaques commemorate the three arches and the 50th anniversary in 1982 of the opening of the road.
 A memorial plaque was unveiled near the arch on the 75th Anniversary of the opening of the road.